chimericdream/worldofpannotia.com/src/_artifacts/shadowstaff.md

     The _Shadowstaff_ also has these powers.

      * _Summon Shadows:_ Three times per day the staff may summon 2d4 shadows.
-Immune to turning, they serve the wielder as if called by a _summon monster V_ spell cast at 20th level.
+Immune to turning, they serve the wielder as if called by a {% spell_link summon-monster-V %} spell cast at 20th level.
-     * _Summon Nightshade:_ Once per month, the staff can summon a nightcrawler nightshade that serves the wielder as if called by a _summon monster IX_ spell cast at 20th level.
+     * _Summon Nightshade:_ Once per month, the staff can summon a nightcrawler nightshade that serves the wielder as if called by a {% spell_link summon-monster-IX %} spell cast at 20th level.
-     * _Shadow Form:_ Three times per day the wielder can become a living shadow, with all the movement powers granted by the _gaseous form_ spell.
+     * _Shadow Form:_ Three times per day the wielder can become a living shadow, with all the movement powers granted by the {% spell_link gaseous-form %} spell.
      * _Shadow Bolt:_ Three times per day the staff can project a ray attack that deals 10d6 points of cold damage to a single target.
 The shadow bolt has a range of 100 feet.
 ---